 Learning is social, and people want to learn with each other and from each other.
 Bendable Maine recognizes and leans into that.

-The Maine State Library and the Drucker Institute are committed to building out a statewide volunteer network that can keep local learning opportunities up to date.
+The Maine State Library and Bendable Labs are committed to building out a statewide volunteer network that can keep local learning opportunities up to date.

 We’ll also be working with local libraries to make sure that a wide range of community stakeholders—employers, nonprofits, schools and colleges, government agencies and others—are contributing to the system and drawing on its benefits.